ithet1007/MTL-SegTHOR/README.md

 ### Prepare SegTHOR dataset
 > reading preprocessing.ipynb in details

-the source data download from https://competitions.codalab.org/competitions/21145 \
+the source data can be downloaded from the challenging official website.
-The data path organized like: \
-../data/data_source/Patient_01/GT.nii \
-../data/data_source/Patient_01/Patient_01.nii \
 Then, using preprocessing.ipynb to process the SegTHOR dataset for 4-fold cross-validation